Ground transportation and the terminals will be busy this holiday season! Please arrive at least two hours early. More...

 Parking Garage Stair Towers

 Christian Mann lives and works in Kansas City as an artist and gallery owner.
 As he explains in his artist statement, "Chandelier, a lighting fixture hung from the ceiling, and Candelabra, a large branched candlestick, are the namesakes for the Chandlelabra Series."
-Mann's installation includes five "Chandelabras" hung in three of the KCI Terminal parking garage stair towers.
+Mann's installation includes five "Chandelabras" hung in two of the KCI Terminal parking garage stair towers.
 Each is composed of found machinery parts and old steel cables mixed with colored neon lights.
 The fixtures can be seen from inside and outside of the stair tower structures day and night.

 Stretch, Dancing Crescents, Dusk and Sunburst, 2004